 You can form your own publishing company to purchase your own ISBNs from Bowker and use them for your CreateSpace books.
 Register your books and their ISBNs into the Bowker Books in Print database.
 You are the publisher on record.
 Owning your own ISBN is not that important if selling only to readers online.
 If, however, you think real book stores or libraries would want your book, read the article about Ingram Spark regarding distribution and owning your own ISBN.
 And, be sure to read the next section about availability of CS books.
 CS will create a bar code using the ISBN.

 Books published with CreateSpace are available only on Amazon US and Europe, and now Amazon Canada.
 Book stores and some libraries do not purchase books from Amazon unless a customer requests it and there is no other way to get the book.
 Bookstores and libraries prefer to buy from their special distributors at about 40-55% off list price.

-CreateSpace’s Expanded Distribution option (now free) will put your CS book on other online seller websites, including Barnes & Noble.
+CreateSpace’s free Expanded Distribution option will put your CS book on other online seller websites, including Barnes & Noble.
 It will also get the book listed in the Ingram and the Baker & Taylor (B&T) databases.
 Ingram and B&T are major wholesaler-distributors for print books, the ones most book stores and libraries order from.